adamzvolanek/DevRackDocs/cloud.md

   - Enter the Servers IP
 - Uncheck 'Install recommended apps'.

 **Note**: Entering the Servers IP is a artifact of previous testing of the most reliable method of connecting to the MariaDB container.
-This should be 'readchable' via docker name (`mariadb_nc`) within the same docker-network.
+This should be 'reachable' via docker name (`mariadb_nc`) within the same docker-network.

 There are additional items to configure *on* NextCloud itself, part of admin management like additional users, storage permissions, add-ons, etc.

 ## Redis

-No setup is needed for Redis in conjunciton with the cloud docker-compose stack.
+No setup is needed for Redis in conjunction with the cloud docker-compose stack.

 ## Updating nextcloud